Pylons/pyramid/docs/narr/configuration.rst

 pattern to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
-When you plug code into the :app:`Pyramid` framework, you are "configuring" :app:`Pyramid` for the purpose of creating a particular application deployment.
+When you plug code into the :app:`Pyramid` framework, you are "configuring" :app:`Pyramid` to create a particular application.

 .. index::
    single: imperative configuration